 What is the difference between counselling and psychotherapy?

-No one in the therapy world can agree on a clear answer to this one, which can be confusing for people trying to find the right support for them.
-Some people feel more comfortable with one of the terms and some associate counselling with shorter issue-focused work and psychotherapy with longer open-ended work.
+No one in the therapy world can agree on this, which can be confusing for people trying to find support.
+Some people associate counselling with shorter issue-focused work and psychotherapy with longer open-ended personal development work.
 I use the terms interchangeably and will discuss with you what type of support you are looking for in our initial consultation.

 What happens in the initial consultation?

 I believe that a good relationship between therapist and client has a big impact on the effectiveness of therapy, so I offer a free initial consultation to see if working together feels right for both of us.
-This gives you a chance to find out more about how I work and whether I am the right fit for you, and me a chance to get a sense of what you are looking for from counselling and whether I can support you with that, or whether another type of service might be more appropriate for you right now.
+This gives you a chance to find out more about how I work and whether I am the right fit for you, and for me to get a sense of what you are looking for from therapy and whether I can support you with that, or whether another type of service might be more appropriate for you.

 When do sessions take place?

-Sessions are 50 minutes long and take place weekly unless otherwise agreed.
+I offer sessions Monday to Thursday in the afternoons and evenings.
+Sessions are 50 minutes long and usually take place weekly or fortnightly.
 A number of sessions can be agreed in advance or sessions can be ongoing with regular reviews of progress to make sure they are meeting your needs.

 Will our sessions be confidential?

-Anything you disclose during sessions will remain confidential, unless there is a risk to your safety or to a third party's, or disclosure is required by a court of law or a legal requirement.
-Notes about sessions will be kept securely for 6 years for insurance purposes.
-These notes will be held anonymously and separate to your personal details.
+Anything you disclose during sessions will remain confidential, unless there is a risk to your safety or to someone else's, or disclosure is required by a court of law or a legal requirement.

 As a registered member of the British Association of Counselling and Psychotherapy, I work within their Ethical Framework.
-As part of my professional responsibility to you within this I regularly discuss my work with a qualified clinical supervisor.
-This is to review progress and ensure that clients are receiving the best possible service.
+As part of my professional responsibility to you I regularly discuss my work with a qualified clinical supervisor to ensure that clients are receiving the best possible service.
 I discuss client work anonymously in supervision and will not share any identifying details about you to ensure that your confidentiality is maintained.

 How do I make an appointment?